Form factors with two operator insertions and the principle of maximal transcendentality: III. PRINCIPLE OF UNIFORM TRANSCENDENTALITY

-On the other hand, the UT is not a property for the two-point FFs with single insertion of unprotected Konishi operator which is verified to three-loops~\cite{Nandan:2014oga,Ahmed:2016vgl}.
-The FFs with double insertion exhibit the behaviour consistent with this expectation:
+In contrast to the form factor of half-BPS, the UT is not a property for the two-point FFs with the single insertion of unprotected Konishi operator, which is verified to three loops~\cite{Nandan:2014oga,Ahmed:2016vgl}.
+The FFs with double insertions exhibit the behavior consistent with this expectation,

-In ref.~\cite{Loebbert:2015ova}, in the context of FFs with one-operator insertion, it is conjectured that the HT weight parts of every two-point minimal FF, including that of Konishi, are identical to that of half-BPS.
-Through our computation, for the first time, we report the deviation from this conjecture, in particular, this property fails to hold true for the double insertion of operators.
+In Ref.~\cite{Loebbert:2015ova}, in the context of FFs with the one operator insertion, it is conjectured that the HT weight parts of every two-point minimal FF, including that of Konishi, are identical to that of half-BPS.
+Through our computation, for the first time, we report the deviation from this conjecture, in particular, this property fails to hold true for the double insertions of operators.
 Our findings show that

-Hence, the conjecture fails to be extrapolated for the case involving two-operator insertion.
-This is demonstrated through (B) in figure.~\ref{fig:remainder} where we denote the difference between the HT terms in finite remainders of double half-BPS and Konishi as ${\delta^{(2),{\rm HT}}_{{\rm BPS},{\cal K}}}$.
-It shows as $\rm cos\theta$ increases, the difference between the HT terms decreases in regions with higher values of partonic centre of mass energy which indicates a possible restoration of the property in this kinematic limit.
+Hence, the conjecture fails, in general, to be extrapolated for the case involving the two operator insertion.
+In addition to the analytical check, we verify it numerically which is displayed graphically through Fig.~\ref{fig:dBPSK}.